 The Oregon Public Entity Excess Pool (OPEEP) was formed March 27, 2015 by Clackamas County Oregon, Deschutes County Oregon, Washington County Oregon and the CIS Trust under authority of ORS 30.282 by intergovernmental agreement pursuant to ORS 190.010 to provide, under a Board of Directors (the Board), administration of joint risk retention, risk management services and group purchasing of insurance and reinsurance.
-The fiscal year ending June 30, 2016 is the first year of OPEEP operations.
-During FY2016 and again in FY2017 OPEEP is fully insured for all claims exposures through reinsurance, however, the pool's goal is to retain risk at some point in the future.
+The fiscal year ending June 30, 2016 was the first year of OPEEP operations.
+During FY2017 and FY2016 OPEEP was fully insured for all claims exposures through reinsurance, however, as of July 1, 2017 OPEEP changed its risk profile by agreeing to pay the initial \$1 million aggregate layer of claims in exchange for a premium decrease from the reinsurer.